This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is lumbar spinal stenosis?

 Lumbar spinal stenosis is narrowing of the spinal canal in your lower back.
-Your spinal canal holds your spinal cord.
-The spinal cord controls your ability to move.
-When your spinal canal narrows, it may put pressure on your spinal cord.
+Your spinal canal is the opening in your spine that contains your spinal cord.
+When your spinal canal narrows, it may put pressure on your spinal cord and nerves.

 What causes lumbar spinal stenosis?